-A graduate of Lebanon Valley College (B.S. in Music Education) and Towson University (M.M. in Jazz Studies), Tom is Professor Emeritus of Music at Lebanon Valley College, where he still directs the Jazz Band and teaches Saxophone and Jazz Studies as an Adjunct Instructor.
+A graduate of Lebanon Valley College (B.S. in Music Education) and Towson University (M.M. in Jazz Studies), Tom is Professor Emeritus of Music at Lebanon Valley College, where he teaches Saxophone and Jazz Studies as an Adjunct Instructor.
 He has shared the stage with Buddy deFranco, Johnny Coles, Ira Sullivan, Dave Stahl, Phil Wilson, Steve Rudolph, and Bobby Rosengarten, performed for Al Martino, Sonny and Cher, Eddie Fisher, Della Reese, Patti Page, Johnny Mathis, and Clay Aiken, and recorded with Johnny Winter and Dan Hartman.

 Winner of TV Host Magazine’s “Bassist of the Year” award for three consecutive years, Jim has produced and taught clinics on jazz history, emotions in music, jazz improvisation, and bass master classes.
 He has taught bass privately and also was Adjunct Professor of Music at Lebanon Valley College, where he directed the small jazz ensemble and gave private bass and jazz studies lessons.
 He has performed in concerts and clinics with Herb Ellis, Phil Wilson, Cal Collins, Slide Hampton, Buddy DeFranco, Jimmy Heath, David Schnitter, Barry Harris, Barney Kessel, Art Taylor, John Blake, Al Grey, and Valery Ponomarev.